maldun/Python-HPC/source/Python.rst

 and libraries for Python.
 Actually it seems that there is no particular reason for this one could see it as a phenomen, or as a trend.
-But in the meantime the currently available Python projects reached now dimension that make them vaiable alternatives for the "classical" mathematical languages like Matlab or MAthematica.
+But in the meantime the currently available Python projects reached now dimension that make them vaiable alternatives for the "classical" mathematical languages like Matlab or Mathematica.

-Also there are now some very useful tools for code optimization available like *Cython*, that makes it possible to compile your Python Code to *C* and make it up to 1000x faster, than normal Python code.
+Also there are now some very useful tools for code optimisation available like *Cython*, that makes it possible to compile your Python Code to *C* and make it up to 1000x faster, than normal Python code.

+There are several versions of Python interpreters.
+The interpreter I refer here as Python is *CPython*, the first interpreter.
+The CPython interpreter is written, as the name says, in C. The reason for this choice is, that many numerical tools are using C bindings, and Cython also works currently only on CPython.
+There are also several other
+Python Interpreters like Jython (written in Java), PyPy (written in Python), or IronPython (written in C#) available.

 Why Python?
 -----------------------------